 Hans Christian Andersen’s fairy tale

-Hans Christian Andersen wrote The Little Mermaid in 1836 – it was the story of a mermaid who saves a beautiful prince from drowning, and to be with him, she gives up her voice and her mermaid’s tail.
-The original version of “The Little Mermaid” doesn’t have a happy ending, as the Disney version has: the mermaid never gets her prince and instead turns into cold sea foam.
+Hans Christian Andersen wrote The Little Mermaid in 1836.
+It is the story of a mermaid who saves a beautiful prince from drowning, giving up her voice and her mermaid’s tail for that.
+The original version of “The Little Mermaid” doesn’t have a happy ending, like the Disney version: the mermaid never gets her prince and instead turns into cold sea foam.

 A fairy tale, a ballerina and a sculptor

-In 1909, Carl Jacobsen, son of the founder of Carlsberg, attended “The Little Mermaid” ballet performance, based on Hans Christian Andersen’s fairy tale, and fell in love with this story, so he commissioned the sculptor Edvard Eriksen to create a sculpture that would illustrate the mermaid, with the ballerina Ellen Price, as a model.
+In 1909, Carl Jacobsen, son of Carlsberg’s founder, attended “The Little Mermaid” ballet performance based on Hans Christian Andersen’s fairy tale.
+He fell in love with the story, so he commissioned the sculptor Edvard Eriksen to create a sculpture that would illustrate the mermaid, using the ballerina Ellen Price as a model.

-But since Ellen Price didn’t agree to model nude, the sculptor asked his wife, Eline Eriksen, to pose for the Little Mermaid, and only the statue’s head was sculpted after the famous ballerina.
-On August 23, 1913, the Little Mermaid statue was unveiled to the public and ever since, it remained a symbol of the city.
+However, since Ellen Price didn’t agree to model nude, the sculptor asked his wife, Eline Eriksen, to pose for the Little Mermaid.
+Only the statue’s head was sculpted after the famous ballerina.
+On August 23, 1913, the Little Mermaid statue was unveiled to the public, and ever since, it has remained a symbol of the city.

 Little Mermaid facts

-The Little Mermaid statue in Copenhagen is actually a replica of the original, which is kept by the sculptor’s heritors at an unknown location.
+• The Little Mermaid statue in Copenhagen is actually a replica of the original, which the sculptor’s heritors keep at an unknown location.

-In 2013, the Little Mermaid statue turned 100 years, and its centenary was celebrated in Copenhagen and all over the world.
+• In 2013, the Little Mermaid statue turned 100 years old, and its centenary was celebrated in Copenhagen and all over the world.

-Throughout the years, the statue has become the victim of many vandalism acts.
+• The statue has become the victim of many vandalism acts over the years.
 The head was stolen in 1964 and 1998; one of the arms was taken off in 1984.
-In 2003, was knocked off with explosives and then recovered from the harbor’s waters.
+In 2003, it was knocked off with explosives and recovered from the harbor’s waters.

-Several copies of the statue are located all over the world, including in the United States, Spain, Romania, South Korea, Canada, and Monaco.
+• Several copies of the statue are located worldwide, including in the United States, Spain, Romania, South Korea, Canada, and Monaco.

 Discover more of Denmark: AERO ISLAND